dodes24/rapid_fasta_analysis/README.md

 protein sequences and some stats abut the protein sequence.

 ## Main features
-* This program can find hypothetical genes and proteins in a genome sequence.
 * Process a fasta file.
 It can be a single sequence or a multiple sequence file.
 * Obtain description and a sequence.
 * Return subsequence of a sequence: hypothetical genes and proteins.